To save time, money, and hassle, a golden rule at KAYAK is never to check a bag.

 In addition to its intended use, dental floss serves a myriad of other functions, challenged only by the sarong and bandanna for multi-use potential.
 It makes excellent heavy-duty thread for all kinds of darning and other repair work (make sure you carry an appropriate needle), from mending a tear to suturing a wound to trussing poultry; the cutter on the box is handy for regular thread as well (airplane knitters take note).
 Tightly-knotted floss (especially the waxed kind) being generally quite difficult to untie, it can also be used as a temporary luggage "lock", to discourage pilferage.
 In fact, it handles a variety of tying chores, securing pants legs (when riding rented bicycles or caught in bad weather, or defending yourself from ticks), replacing a broken shoelace, tying back your hair, fixing broken eyeglasses (by threading floss through the lost screw holes), and securing a plastic bag over a wine bottle as an impromptu cork.
 Floss also makes a superb slicing tool, and can be used to cut items such as cheese, cake, pastry, and cold butter (even an umbilical cord, should you happen to give birth in your hotel room one day); for this reason, don't be tempted to use it to replace a broken necklace string, this being something you want to break under conditions of stress, not act as a cutting instrument!
-Other emergency uses include: clothesline, ukulele string, and broken toilet tank chain substitute, and removing a stuck finger ring.
+Other emergency uses include: clothesline, ukulele string, broken toilet tank chain substitute, and removing a stuck finger ring.
 Want to hang one of those "hookless hotel hangers" in the shower stall?
 Tie it up with floss.
 Waxed floss makes a good fire-starter.
 In a survival situation, floss makes a fishing line, a snare, and binds a knife to a stick to make a spear.
 Finally, if a dripping faucet is keeping you awake, tie one end of a length of floss around the spout, put the other end in the drain, and arrange things so that the water flows quietly along the floss, rather than forming drops!

 razor, blades, shaving lubricant